arnaudlevy/appgen/README.md

     There are comments.
     A comment has a user.

+Some more descriptions in examples folder.
+Feel free to contribute with yours!

 ### Hosting

 And if you want to host it on heroku, just add: